dgcameron/erpcloudextract/oac_data_replication.md

 ### **Pre-requisites**

-- You have an ERP Cloud instance account that has the required priviledges to access bicc and create connections and replications (see link above for details)
+- You have an ERP Cloud instance account that has the required priviledges to access bicc and create connections and replications (see link above for details).
+Note the application version must be 19C or greater.
 - You have created a target database (DBCS or ADW/ATP).
 - You have provisioned a Oracle Analytics Cloud (OAC) Service.
 - You have a local (not federated) cloud userid.